udecode/plate/README.md

 ### Bundle size

-For simplicity, a single package `slate-plugins-next` has been published to share all the plugins.
+For simplicity, a single package `@udecode/slate-plugins` has been published to share all the plugins.
 It's not a problem as
 [it is tree-shakeable](https://bundlephobia.com/result?p=slate-plugins-next).
 However, a few plugins use external dependencies.
 These should be moved